strvcom/android-chat-component/README.md

 ### Task operators
-Task operators were created to provide users smooth possibility to transform task data.
+Task operators were created to provide users smooth possibility to **transform task data**.
 You can find the list of supported operators here.
 //todo link